 "Mom, I'm worried about the bathroom.
 You need grab bars.
 It's not safe the way it is."

-The conversation lands on the parent as confirmation of everything they feared the suggestion meant: that you see them as diminished, that the home needs to change because they are failing, that there — the place they said they weren't at — is closer than they thought.
-Every psychological defence described in Section 2 activates immediately.
-The conversation shuts down.
-Defences go up.
-The subject becomes harder to raise next time.
+The conversation lands on the parent as confirmation of everything they feared the suggestion meant: that you see them as diminished, that the home needs to be changed because they are failing, that there (the place they said they weren't at) is closer than they thought.

 Your parent does not want to fall.
 Your parent does not want to move into long-term care.
 Your parent does not want to lose their independence, their routine, their home, or their sense of who they are.
 Every one of those things is in complete alignment with what you want for them.
-The conflict you've been dreading is, at its core, not a conflict at all.
-You want the same thing.
-You just haven't been speaking about it in a way that makes that obvious.

-Some practical language that reflects this shift:
+Practical language that reflects this shift

-Instead of "I'm worried you're going to fall," try: "I want you to be in this house for as long as you want to be.
+"I want you to be in this house for as long as you want to be.
 What would make that feel most secure to you?"

-Instead of "You need grab bars in the bathroom," try: "There are a few changes people make to homes like yours — not because anything is wrong, but because they want to stay independent longer.
+"There are a few small changes that people make to homes like yours, not because anything is wrong, but because they want to stay independent longer.
 Would you be open to having someone come and take a look?"

-Instead of leading with the problem, lead with the shared goal: staying home, on their terms, for as long as they choose.
+Instead of leading with the problem, lead with the shared goal: staying home.

 The Right Time Is Before You Need To